garyeh/Clickstarter/README.md

 }
 ```

-Note that the carousel does not display when filtered results are shown.
+- The carousel does not display when filtered results are shown.

 ```js
 // project_index.jsx